Akansha2503/AITranscriptSharer/replit.md

-# Meeting Summary Generator
+# AI Meeting Summarizer & Sharer

 ## Overview

-This is a full-stack web application that generates AI-powered meeting summaries from transcript uploads.
+This is a modern full-stack web application that generates AI-powered meeting summaries from transcript uploads.
 Users can upload meeting transcripts, provide custom instructions, and receive structured summaries generated using the Groq API with the Llama model.
-The application also includes email functionality to share summaries with team members.
+The application features a professional, company-ready design with email functionality to share summaries with team members.

+## Recent Changes (August 2025)

+- Enhanced UI with professional company styling including gradient backgrounds and glass morphism effects
+- Implemented color-coded sections with custom icons for better visual hierarchy
+- Added Inter font family and improved typography
+- Created smooth animations and hover effects for better user experience
+- Enhanced file upload component with modern gradient styling
+- Improved summary display with editable content and better formatting
+- Updated email form with gradient buttons and enhanced UX
+- Added backdrop blur effects and professional header design
+- Tested and verified Groq API integration and email functionality

 ## User Preferences